 You can practice this breathwork exercise for as long as you’d like or feel good doing.
 Sometimes even just two or three breaths help me calm down and feel less tense if I’m in a pinch.
 Ideally, 10 minutes and then slowly increasing the time you practice will be the most beneficial.

 Count It Out

-I love this style of breathwork exercise especially for beginners but honestly, it can be helpful for anyone.
-Focusing on the length of inhalations, holds, and exhalations, really help you get out of your head and stay present.
+I love this style of breathwork exercises especially for beginners but honestly, it can be helpful for anyone.
+Focusing on the length of your inhalations, holds, and exhalations, really help you get out of your head and stay present.
 This breathwork style is often referred to as 4-7-8 breathing, and it goes just like that.

 Find a comfortable seat or place to lie down in a calm and quiet environment.
 You can keep your hands on your lap, lying down by your sides, or consider placing one hand on your belly and one on your heart.

 4 – Begin to inhale, quickly and deeply over four seconds.

 7 – Once four seconds of inhalation have passed hold your breath for seven seconds.

 8 – Then release your exhalation, slowly and precisely over eight seconds.

 If this is difficult at first only perform three or four sets at a time or whatever you’re comfortable with.
 You may also consider shortening the counts to 3-5-6 and doing five or ten sets at a time, working your way up each time you try this.